+Photochemical ageing led to a significant increase of the OP_M and ROS_M activity compared to fresh emissions (Figure 6), while the PM mass range stayed within the same order of magnitude as during the primary measurements.
 In Figure 6, the OP_M of the primary aerosol and the two ageing conditions are shown with the standard deviation from 16-21 repeat measurements.
 Two different ageing conditions with 1.4 ± 0.2 (short) and 3.3 ± 0.4 days (medium) were investigated.
-The ember phase is not considered in these figures since it did not show any detectable OP or ROS activity (data not shown).
-The primary aerosol (Figure 6A) resulted in low (between 0 and 2 DHA nmol μg^{-1}) and stable OP_M values in the same range as the car emissions for the majority of a batch.
+The ember phase is not considered in these figures since it did not show any detectable OP or ROS activity (data not shown) The

+- primary aerosol (Figure 6A) resulted in low and stable OP_M values in the same range as the car emissions for the majority of a batch.
 Near the end, when the wood was almost burned up and when no flames were visible anymore in some cases, OP_M increased sharply by up to a factor of 6 compared to the rest of the batch.
-A continuous increase was observed during the short ageing condition with peak values being reached in the last 10 minutes of a batch (Figure 6B).
-For the short agein the average OP_M values remained comparable to the primary aerosol during the same time period within a large batch-to-batch variability (5.19 \pm 9.48 nmol DHA μg^{-1} vs. 6.48 \pm 8.30 nmol DHA μg^{-1}).
-For medium ageing condition, the large increase in OP_M at the end of a batch (as seen for primary emissions and short aging) was no longer observed while OP_M concentrations still increased continuously during the course of a batch, similar to short aging conditions (Figure 6B).
-This resulted in an overall lower OP_M with medium ageing.

-The reduction of OP_M from short to medium ageing could be due to chemical changes of PM components caused by prolonged oxidation reactions.
+A continuous increase was observed during the short - 310 ageing condition with peak values being reached in the last 10 minutes of a batch (Figure 6B).
+The average OP_M values remained comparable to the primary aerosol during the same time period within a large batch-to-batch variability (5.19 ± 9.48 nmol DHA μg-1 vs. 6.48 ± 8.30 nmol DHA μg-1).
+The large increase in OP_M at the end of a batch (as seen for primary emissions and short aging) was no longer observed while OP_M concentrations still increased continuously during the course of a batch, similar to short aging conditions (Figure 6C).
+This resulted in an overall lower OP_M with medium ageing. - 315 The reduction of OP_M from short to medium ageing could be due to chemical changes of PM components caused by prolonged oxidation reactions.
 For example, the oxidation of PAHs in the atmosphere, formed during wood combustion, can lead to the formation of quinone-type products, (Walgraeve et al., 2010) which are known to produce ROS in an aqueous solution and therefore would also contribute to OP in the OOPAAI.(Charrier and Anastasio, 2012; Li et al., 2003; Njus et al., 2023).